 Background Biographical Information

 Dr. Lisa Trocchia (Lisa Trocchia-Baļķīts) is an Italian-American and multi-generational Appalachian.
 She and her husband divide time between Appalachian Southeastern Ohio and a small mountain village on the island of Crete.
-Prior to her experience in higher education Lisa taught in public and private schools and conducted food and sustainability workshops with adults in community education settings.
+Prior to her experience in higher education, Lisa taught in public and private schools and conducted food and sustainability workshops with adults in community education settings.
 She served as a board member and held key leadership positions in non-profit organizations focused on food access issues, environmental resilience, sustainable community development, and the arts.
 She has international corporate business experience and as a local food entrepreneur, started several successful community-based food micro-enterprises.
 Lisa spent years growing vegetables for the local farmers market, sustainably harvesting wild foods, and crafting herbal medicinals.
 Formerly a professional baker, she remains active in the kitchen.
-Lisa is involved with food networks on the local, state, and national level and is an advocate for environmental concerns, food justice, mutual aid, and equity.
+Lisa is involved with food networks and food policy work on the local, state, and national level and is an advocate for peace and environmental concerns, food justice, mutual aid, and equity.
 Dr. Trocchia was a volunteer with Lesvos Solidarity/PIPKA, a refugee camp in Lesvos, Greece, and continues to appeal for refugee justice.

 “When it comes to food, there are separate elements: production, distribution, aggregation, processing, marketing, retail, preparation, consumption, and the recovery of waste.
 Each has inputs, outputs, individuals, technologies, and ways of doing things that are dependent upon and interconnected with all the others.
 Taken together, they form the food system.
-A disruption in any one domain directly effects the others.
+A disruption in any one domain, on any scale, effects the others.
 Further, the food system as a whole cannot function outside the influences and actions of political, economic, social, and environmental systems.
-It is in this way all issues can be directly linked to the food system.
-This is why any initiative that addresses multiple challenges simultaneously is the most effective strategy.
-Problems that require an immediate response are always tied to longer-term compound root conditions.
-The most difficult problems in communities, including how we cope with COVID-19, involve this level of complexity and can be effectively addressed through a food systems lens. "
+Because of this, all social and environmental issues can be said to intersect with the food system.
+This is why strategies for any type of change are related to food systems change and must address complexity to be successful and sustainable.
+There are no single solutions.
+Even problems that require an immediate response are always tied to broader compound root conditions.
+The most difficult problems communities face involve this level of complexity but can be effectively addressed through cross-sector collaboration applying a food systems lens. "